cenviity/100-exercises-to-learn-rust/book/src/06_ticket_management/02_vec.md

   |                    ^ non-constant value
 ```

-Arrays wouldn't work for our ticket management system—we don't know how many tickets we'll need to store at compile-time.
+Arrays wouldn't work for our ticket management system—we don't know how many tickets we'll need to store at compile time.
 This is where `Vec` comes in.

 ## `Vec`